mohitg11/TS65ARM/README.md

-# TS65
+# TS65 - ARM Based
-The Split 65% Keyboard
+The Split 65% Keyboard - ARM Based

 This is a custom 65% style keyboard that is split in the middle to provide a more ergonomic option whilest not being drastically different from the standard stagger used on keyboards